 The model supports automatic caching based on data hashes, avoiding redundant retraining when the same data is encountered again.
 Hyperparameter tuning via Optuna is available for optimizing the number of Gaussian components and learning rate.

-MDN offers several advantages for complex imputation tasks.
-The mixture density approach can model multi-modal distributions that simpler methods cannot capture, making it suitable for variables with complex conditional distributions.
-The neural network backbone can learn non-linear relationships without requiring explicit feature engineering.
+MDN can model multi-modal distributions that simpler methods cannot capture, making it suited for variables with complex conditional distributions.
+The neural network backbone learns non-linear relationships without explicit feature engineering.

 Training leverages GPU acceleration when available and includes early stopping to prevent overfitting.
 The automatic model caching system speeds up repeated analyses on the same dataset.